Quick start guide for SQL Server (Microsoft SQL Server on Windows)

 Overview

-In this guide, we will walk through deploying a Delphix Engine, starting with configuring Source, Staging (aka Validated Sync), and Target database environments on Windows servers.
+In this guide, we will walk through deploying a Delphix Engine, starting with configuring Source, Staging, and Target database environments on Windows servers.
 We will then create a dSource, and provision a VDB.

 The following diagram describes the engine topology for SQL Server environments.
 It illustrates the recommended ports to be open from the engine to remote services, to the Delphix Engine, and to the Source, Target and Validated Sync Environments.